-If your child has not had a first dental checkup, it's time.
+If your child has not had a first dental checkup, now is the time.
 Call your child's dentist to make an appointment.
 For help finding dental care, call the Family Health Hotline at 1-800-322-2588 or go to helpmegrowwa.org.